data-apis/array-api/spec/API_specification/utility_functions.md

 -   **out**: _&lt;array&gt;_

-    -   if a logical AND reduction was performed over the entire array, a zero-dimensional array containing the test result; otherwise, a non-zero-dimensional array containing the test results.
-The returned array must have a data type of `bool` (i.e., must be a boolean array).
+    -   if a logical AND reduction was performed over the entire array, the returned array must be a zero-dimensional array containing the test result; otherwise, the returned array must be a non-zero-dimensional array containing the test results.
+The returned array must have a data type of `bool`.

 (function-any)=
 ### any(x, /, *, axis=None, keepdims=False)